-- Withstanding: The ability to withstand, mitigate, and manage system disruption. - The amount of load on the system at the time of disruption. - 19 o The amount of load needed to be retained in the event of a supply disruption in 20 order to prevent a collapse of the system, i.e., hydraulic failure. - 21 In discussing the "withstanding" factor, Guidehouse stated: - The minimum size should also be correlated to the estimated amount of time FEI would require emergency back-up supply in the event of a significant upstream supply disruption, and the relative access to other equivalent options to manage the system.
+- 17 Withstanding: The ability to withstand, mitigate, and manage system disruption. - The amount of load on the system at the time of disruption. - 19•The amount of load needed to be retained in the event of a supply disruption in20order to prevent a collapse of the system, i.e., hydraulic failure. - 21 In discussing the "withstanding" factor, Guidehouse stated: - The minimum size should also be correlated to the estimated amount of time FEI would require emergency back-up supply in the event of a significant upstream supply disruption, and the relative access to other equivalent options to manage the system.
 It should also factor in the anticipated time to restore supply. - 27 FEI estimates that the most probable duration of total gas delivery outage in 28 the LML is at least three days.
 FEI arrived at this estimate by evaluating the 29 October 2018 Enbridge outage duration and response, weather, terrain 30 variability factors, and time required for FEI operational teams to manage a 31 controlled curtailment.
 The amount of load on the system and the time of year 32 of the disruption are also key considerations when determining the minimum 33 size of the tank, as these will impact how much gas is needed, and how much 34 flexibility FEI has to refill the tank.
 FEI developed its recommendations for the 35 storage size and regasification requirements through consideration of the 36 estimated design peak for 2019/2020.
+600 MMcfd would serve This

-88 Appendix A, pages 47-48.
+&lt;sup>88 Appendix A, pages 47-48.

-approximately 100% of the customers under the 2019/2020 normal winter load scenario.

-Recovery: The ability to quickly recover normal operations and repair system damage.

-- The time of year, i.e., a disruption in the beginning of winter may exhaust the stored gas, requiring time to refill and limits the ability to respond to subsequent disruptions.
+- 1analysis indicates that approximately 800 MMcf/day of would be able to2support about for the system load during a "no-flow" scenario to the LML3at the design peak of 2019/2020.
+In addition, this solution would also serve4approximately 100% of the customers under the 2019/2020 normal winter5load scenario. - Recovery: The ability to quickly recover normal operations and repair system damage. - The time of year, i.e., a disruption in the beginning of winter may exhaust the stored gas, requiring time to refill and limits the ability to respond to subsequent disruptions.
 A disruption in the summer will have a different impact. - The anticipated time, level of effort and expense required to restore a supply disruption.